mdekstrand/cs533-web/week5/index.md

 ## {{mnotebook}} Assignment 1 Solution

-I will post the Assignment 1 solution to {{LMS}} (sorry, I'm not posting it to the entire Internet).
+The Assignment 1 solution is on Piazza.

 ## {{mdoc}} Course Glossary

 If you haven't yet, I highly recommend consulting the [course glossary](../../resources/glossary.md).
 Please post on Piazza if you have suggested additions!

-The midterm is also likely to be useful in studying for the exam.
+The glossary is also likely to be useful in studying for the exam next week.

 ## {{mnotebook}} Writing Functions